microsoft/z3guide/website/docs-smtlib/02 - theories/01 - Arithmetic.md

 ```

-After constants are declared, the user can assert.smt formulas containing these constants.
-The formulas contain arithmetic operators such as +, -, *, and so on.
-The command check-sat will instruct Z3 to try to find an interpretation for the declared constants that makes all formulas true.
+After constants are declared, the user can assert formulas containing that use these constants and arithmetic operators such as +, -, *, etc. The `check-sat` command instructs Z3 to try to find an interpretation for the declared constants that makes all formulas true.
 The interpretation is basically assigning a number to each constant.
 If such interpretation exists, we say it is a model for the asserted formulas.
-The command get-model displays the model built by Z3.
+The command `get-model` displays the model built by Z3.

 ```z3
 (declare-const a Int)